AIR review: Matt Damon, Viola Davis lead the team in winning Nike sports drama

 Viola Davis in AIR (Image credit: Courtesy of Amazon Studios)

 On the other side of the camera, Affleck reminds us how adept he is as a director.
-After coming out of the great with three highly acclaimed movies in Gone Baby Gone, The Town and Best Picture-winning Argo (though Affleck was snubbed for a Best Director nomination), Affleck had a misfire with the gangster movie Live By Night in 2016 and hadn't directed a movie since.
+After coming out of the gate with three highly acclaimed movies in Gone Baby Gone, The Town and Best Picture-winning Argo (though Affleck was snubbed for a Best Director nomination), Affleck had a misfire with the gangster movie Live By Night in 2016 and hadn't directed a movie since.
 AIR is evidence that Live By Night was just a blip rather than a sign of regression, as the movie is a pristine directing effort from Affleck.
 He is not overly flashy in his style — in fact, the one scene where the camera does pull off some tricks with zooms and shifting focuses is a bit jarring — but he knows how to bring the entire thing together and make a satisfying movie.

 If there's a critique of the movie it's that the script can be a bit too cheeky at times.
 Written by Alex Convery, the script makes playful call outs to the future careers of some of the basketball players that joined Jordan in the 1984 draft class (poor Melvin Turpin was the butt of a running joke).
 In a vacuum they're fine and are sure to get laughs, but they probably go back to the well a few too many times.
 In addition, some '80s references work better than others, though it's hard not to crack a smile when you see Affleck wearing neon pink running gear.